leomotors/leomotors/README.md

 🔖 I'm <a href="https://github.com/Leomotors/">Leomotors</a>.
 You can call me **Leo**.

+🎂 Age = 16

 🏫 Triam Udom Suksa School / TU82

 💻 C・C++・Python

+⭐ Please leave a star on my repo if you like it!

 <a href="https://www.youtube.com/watch?v=dQw4w9WgXcQ">Click here!</a>